-Further, clients with perimeter cooling systems are also having issues with directing the cool air to where it’s most needed.
-The main reason for this is that they are unable to generate enough pressure under the floor of the facility.
+Further, clients with perimeter cooling systems also have issues directing the cool air to where it’s most needed.
+The main reason for this is that they cannot generate enough pressure under the facility's floor.
 Although it is one of the basic aspects of the design, it still proves to be challenging as the solution is to reduce the distance between the air supply and the return air path.

 Airflow management for data centers is all about finding the right balance.
 So if the IT equipment won’t get damaged in warmer temperatures, there is really no reason for the extra cooling.

-Data centers are also slowly starting to consider how they should deal with humidity.
+Data centers are also slowly considering how they should deal with humidity.
 As a result, there have been a lot of centralized dehumidification/humidification practices that have been implemented.
 Following this approach, there is a benefit to adding a centralized humidification system rather than having a humidifier for every single cooling system.
 So it comes down to whether you want to maximize redundancy or optimize costs.

-During periods of high humidity, a centralized philosophy can successfully deal with periods of high humidity in a cost-effective manner.
-These economizers can work anywhere in the country, except the Southeast as this region is too humid and warm.
+During periods of high humidity, a centralized philosophy can successfully deal with periods of high humidity cost-effectively.
+These economizers can work anywhere in the country except the Southeast, as this region is too humid and warm.

 The idea of data center airflow management has only grown in popularity over the past few years.